 You must be 62 years old to qualify for a reverse mortgage, have a considerable amount of equity in the house, and be able to afford monthly payments for items like property taxes and insurance.

-Many people carry debt into retirement, which can lead to lower quality of life and higher expenses.
+Many people carry debt into retirement, which can lead to a lower quality of life and higher expenses.

 In some cases, filing for bankruptcy can be a good option to help lessen the burden.